security-decision-science/security-decision-labs/tools/fair-simulator/docs/MODEL_REFERENCE.md

 - **v0.3** – Added zero-inflated loss forms when P10 = 0; clarified LM vs SLEE naming.
 - **v0.4** – Documented constraints; added unit tests for SLEF and Susceptibility edge cases.

-Future changes to the math will be recorded here so users can see how the risk engine evolved.
+Future changes to the math will be recorded here.